 Years later, I had begun to learn a few things and was by then well-versed in many aspects of the Inn’s operation.
 ‘Mrs. Fitz’ called me to her office one day in 1993 and offered me the Innkeeper & General Manager position.
 After working in every department of the inn, I felt as though I had pulled the sword from the stone.
 ‘Mrs. Fitz’ as we called her was an inspiration, a mentor and a powerful force.

 While there, I had the pleasure of being a part of the management team that re-opened sister hotel, Blantyre, in the early 1980’s.
-Later, as GM of Red Lion Inn I led our team effort to open the Porches Inn at Mass MoCA in North Adams, Massachusetts.
+Later, as GM of the Red Lion Inn I led our team effort to open the Porches Inn at Mass MoCA in North Adams, Massachusetts.

 Iroquois, Mahican, Stockbridge, Hammonasset, Winnebago, the Eastern Band of Cherokee, Apache, Yampa Utes, Anasazi, Navajo and Paiute native peoples preceded us in all of these areas.
 Their spirits permeate the communities on our path.

-This charming village of Kanab (our 10th such home, and 17th move since our October 2000 wedding in Stamford, Vermont) has provided a warm welcome to a growing yet remote southern Utah community of 4,500 residents with thousands more U.S. and international visitors arriving in season to explore national parks, extensive BLM lands and extraordinary state parks such as Coral Pink Sand Dunes.
+This charming village of Kanab (our 10th such home, and 17th move since our October 2000 wedding in Stamford, Vermont) provided a warm welcome to a growing yet remote southern Utah community of 4,500 residents with thousands more U.S. and international visitors arriving in season to explore national parks, extensive BLM lands and extraordinary state parks such as Coral Pink Sand Dunes.

 Kanab and Kane County are centered among Zion, Bryce, Grand Staircase Escalante and Grand Canyon National Parks.
 World-class challenging hiking trails traverse the area.
 Kanab was originally settled by Anasazi, Ute and Kaibab Paiute followed later in 1864 when ten Latter-Day Saint families moved into the area finally establishing Kanab in 1870.